 - Some cough medicines are safe during pregnancy, but not all types.
 If you are pregnant and feel very unwell with cold symptoms, ask your doctor or pharmacist for advice.

 - Saline nasal sprays are safe to use during pregnancy.
 Decongestant nasal sprays (used to relieve a blocked nose) are generally safe to use during pregnancy – check with you pharmacist for advice.

 - Oral decongestant medicines, such as pseudoephedrine and phenylephrine are not recommended during pregnancy.

 There is limited scientific information about many herbal or complementary products or medicines and their safety during pregnancy.
-If you are thinking about using herbal medicines during pregnancy, it’s a good idea to check with your doctor or pharmacist about their safety and effectiveness.
+If you are thinking about using herbal medicines during pregnancy, it's a good idea to check with your doctor or pharmacist about their safety before you take them.